General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 It is the responsibility of the State to promote actions that allow for the choice of any educational option desired, regardless of the place of residence, as long as the established academic requirements are met.

-At the same time, special attention must be paid to schools in rural and insular areas, considering the peculiarities of their educational environment and the need to encourage students from rural and insular areas to remain in the education system beyond basic education.
-To this end, the specific nature of rural and insular schools should be taken into account, providing them with the necessary means and organisational systems to meet their particular needs and guarantee equal opportunities.
-In those rural and insular areas where it is considered advisable, schooling can be provided in a municipality close to the student's place of residence in order to guarantee the quality of education.
+At the same time, special attention must be paid to schools in islands and rural areas, considering the peculiarities of their educational environment and the need to encourage students from rural areas to remain in the education system beyond basic education.
+To this end, the specific nature of rural and island schools should be taken into account, providing them with the necessary means and organisational systems to meet their particular needs and guarantee equal opportunities.
+In those islands and rural areas where it is considered advisable, schooling can be provided in a municipality close to the student's place of residence in order to guarantee the quality of education.

 In order to achieve all of the above, in those cases in which schooling is required in schools further away from the place of residence (due to the absence of closer institutions), the existence of residences (boarding schools) is available, which allows pupils to return home at weekends.
 This service is provided free of charge in these cases, together with transport and canteen services.
 Bachillerato, being part of post-compulsory education, is not free of charge.
 However, bachillerato studies are provided free of charge in public schools.
-In turn, Article 32.5 of the LOE as amended in LOMLOE, establishes that public administrations shall promote a progressive increase in the availability of public places in bachillerato, in its different modalities and itineraries, and Article 82.3 establishes that education administrations shall promote an increase in the enrolment of students from rural and insular areas in non-compulsory education.
+In turn article 32.5 of the LOE, as amended by the LOMLOE, establishes that public administrations shall promote a progressive increase in the availability of public places in bachillerato, in its different modalities and itinieraries, and article 82.3 establishes that education administrations shall promote an increase in the enrolment of students from islands and rural areas in non-compulsory education.

 Admission requirements and choice of school